Cynth3tik/awesome/README.md

 *   [neondatabase/neon](https://github.com/neondatabase/neon) - Neon: Serverless Postgres.
 We separated storage and compute to offer autoscaling, code-like database branching, and scale to zero.

-*   [qdrant/qdrant](https://github.com/qdrant/qdrant) - Qdrant - High-performance, massive-scale Vector Database for the next generation of AI.
+*   [qdrant/qdrant](https://github.com/qdrant/qdrant) - Qdrant - High-performance, massive-scale Vector Database and Vector Search Engine for the next generation of AI.
 Also available in the cloud https://cloud.qdrant.io/

 *   [postgresml/postgresml](https://github.com/postgresml/postgresml) - Postgres with GPUs for ML/AI apps.